“Nothing reduces the odds against you like ignoring them.”

 It is always so difficult for us to change our ways or ideas or beliefs.
 We sometimes blame it on age.
 I have heard it said that you can’t alter people after they are older and “set” in their ways.
 That to me is like saying we lose our thought processes.
 As long as we have the ability to reflect and analyze, then we have the ability to amend what isn’t working in our lives and relationships.
 Maybe alteration is elusive because it demands effort, abandonment of old ideas, uncertainty and some faith in the outcome.

-I can understand how it must bother long time employees who regard the new kid on the block as the upshot know it all.
-In just a look of disdain from them to us fills us with jealousy, nervousness and anger at our dismissal.
-After all we have put a lifetime into our career and don’t deserve such demeanor from a person who hasn’t yet tread the water long enough to stay afloat.
+I can understand how it must bother long time employees who regard the new kid on the block as the upshot knows it all.
+In just a look of disdain from them to us fills us with jealousy, nervousness, and anger at our dismissal.
+After all, we have put a lifetime into our career and don’t deserve such demeanor from a person who hasn’t yet tread the water long enough to stay afloat.

 At times we forget their young tender age.
 It should be so obvious how much they have to learn.
 Their fall from grace will be harder than our own because they are so positive they know it all.
 If anything I might pity their attitude knowing their inexperience with power may one day have a reckoning.
 I must admit their enthusiasm can fill a person with renewed faith in life.
 They haven’t yet been knocked down so they feel invincible.
 To work with them might be a win because their positive attitude would fill a person with hope.